Skill Demand Index

 Which roles need Process Optimization most:

-Other positions drive 40% of demand.
-Product Management and Data Analysis also frequently list Process Optimization as a requirement.
-Skills commonly paired with Process Optimization include Data Analysis.
+Product Management positions drive 29% of demand.
+Other and Operations also frequently list Process Optimization as a requirement.
+Skills commonly paired with Process Optimization include Data Analysis and Bachelor's Degree.

 Depth Level Distribution